 Step #2: Go to the sidebar options “Management->Releases”.

-Step #3: Create Release folder: You can create a new release folder or directly create a release here.
-To create a new folder, choose the “New Release Folder” from the menu or right click on the “Releases” root folder and choose “New Release Folder”.
-Enter the name and Click OK.
+Step #3: Create a Release folder: You can create a new release folder or directly create a release here.
+To create a new folder, choose the “New Release Folder” from the menu or right-click on the “Releases” root folder and choose “New Release Folder”.
+Enter the name and click OK.
 The folder gets added to the hierarchical structure under Releases.

 Enter the folder name:

-Step #7: The cycle will now get added to the cycle.
-This is how the May and June release information from our table are going to look once it is all added to ALM.
+Step #7: The Cycle will now get added to the Cycle.
+This is how the May and June release information from our table is going to look once it is all added to ALM.